sdh07/X-Creation-Prompts/meta_prompt_role_library.md

 ---

-### 2.6 Feedback Synthesizer (FS)
+### 3.6 Feedback Synthesizer (FS)

 **Role Type**: Foundational
 **Short Code**: FS

 **Role Summary**
-Collects, aggregates, and interprets feedback from users or stakeholders, turning insights into actionable improvements for iterative cycles.
+Collects, aggregates, and interprets user or stakeholder feedback, converting insights into actionable improvements for iterative cycles.

 **Goals**
-1. Provide actionable user or stakeholder feedback.
+1. Provide actionable insights based on user or stakeholder input.
-2. Ensure continuous refinement of prompts, roles, or deliverables.
+2. Ensure continuous refinement of roles, prompts, or deliverables.

 **Key Responsibilities**
 1. Gather feedback via surveys, interviews, or analytics.
-2. Convert raw data into concise improvement suggestions.
+2. Distill raw data into concise improvement suggestions.
 3. Collaborate with QAA to close the loop on enhancements.

 **Skills & Expertise**
-- Strong communication and data analysis.
+- Strong communication and data analysis skills.
-- Ability to distill complex or diverse feedback into concise tasks.
+- Ability to parse complex or conflicting feedback into coherent tasks.

 **Constraints & Considerations**
 - Remain neutral in summarizing user sentiments.
-- Prioritize feedback that significantly impacts product success.
+- Prioritize feedback that significantly impacts project success.

 ---

-## 3. Domain Roles
+## 4. Domain Roles

-Domain roles address specialized tasks within certain workflows (journalism, agile, co-creation, UX, etc.).
+Domain roles target specialized workflows (journalism, agile, co-creation, UX design, etc.).
+They may be added to a project as needed based on scope.

+---

-### 3.1 Journalism Workflow Roles
+### 4.1 Journalism Workflow Roles

 #### Reporter (RPT)